 So, how can you do your part to help the environment, local communities and economies while traveling?
 Here are my top 10 eco-travel tips, with examples, anyone can use to be an eco-tourist.
-Share them with others!
+Please share them with others.

 1 – Pack Light

 The less your bag weighs means less fuel the airplane has to use.
 Additionally, not only will you save money in extra weight fees, if you can do all carry-on luggage, you avoid additional airport lines.
-This eco-travel tip has multiple bonuses!
+Yep, this eco-travel tip has multiple bonuses.

 2 – Save Energy